 Socioeconomic Development

-All relevant indicators of socioeconomic development in the CAR are at very low levels, which means that the country consistently ranks among the world’s 10 worst performers.
-According to the September 2022 release of the Human Development Index (HDI 2021), the CAR was ranked 188th out of 191 countries, the same rank as in 2019 and 2017 (the CAR was ranked 187th out of 188 in 2015).
-The index score of 0.404 in 2021 represented a second year of decline from 0.411 in 2019, before the pandemic impacted the country’s economy and a security crisis in the first half of 2021 interrupted the CAR’s main road for International trade.
-The current HDI score is only slightly higher than the levels in 2012 (HDI 0.388), prior to the Séléka rebellion and the ensuing violence of 2013.
+By international comparison, all relevant indicators of socioeconomic development available for the CAR are at very low levels.
+The country persistently ranks among the world’s 10 lowest performers across a set of relevant indicators.
+According to the 2024 release of the Human Development Index (HDI 2022), the CAR was ranked 191st out of 193 countries, unchanged from HDI 2021 and similar to previous years.
+The 2024 report indicated an index score of 0.387 in 2022, unchanged from its 2021 value and representing a slight decline from its peak of 0.391 in 2019, before the pandemic impacted the country’s economy and a security crisis in the first half of 2021 interrupted the CAR’s main road for international trade.

 Socioeconomic barriers